mspronesti/mspronesti-noshow/README.md

 - 🎓 I'm currently studying Computer Science Engineering at Polytechnic University of Turin :it:
 - ✈ I'm currently studying Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
 - 💻  I'm mainly interested in IoT, Data Science, Machine Learning and Software Engineering in general.
+I'm also passionate about DIY projects.
 Fond of the idea of bringing intelligence to physical system.
 - 🌱 I'm currently learning Data Science
 - 👯 I’m looking to collaborate on any stimulating open source project
 - 💬 Ask me about anything, I'll gladly do my best to help